Cecil Plains, Queensland: History

 In November 1925, the Anglican Diocese of Brisbane provided a loan of £250 to establish a church in Cecil Plains.
 St Margaret's Anglican Church was dedicated on Sunday 2 January 1927 by Archdeacon Glover.
 The architect was Mr Marks of Toowoomba and the timber church was built by J. Johnson of Dalby.

 On Sunday 21 December 1930, Bishop James Byrne officially opened and blessed Our Lady of Lourdes Catholic Church.

 A police station opened in 1934.

 The local pub is called the Victory Hotel, as a result of a successful vote in 1938 (on the third attempt) to establish a drinking establishment in the town.

 Cecil Plains Presbyterian Church was officially opened in 1938.
 It was at 51 Geraghty Street and has now been converted into a house.

 Cecil Plains Airfield (also known as Tipton Airfield) was established in early 1942 during World War II, when a Japanese invasion of Australia was feared.
 Although built for use by US Air Force bombers, it was never used by the US Air Force.
 From 19 December 1944 until late April 1945, the RAAF's 12 Squadron was based there flying Vultee Vengeances and B-24 Liberators.
 The RAAF's 102 Squadron operated from the airfield from May 1945, relocating to RAAF Base Amberley by the end of 1945.
-The airfield had two cross runways and was off Cook Road (27.4627°S 151.2094°E); the runways and taxiways are stll visible in the aerial imagery.
+The airfield had two cross runways and was off Cook Road (27.4627°S 151.2094°E); the runways and taxiways are still visible in the aerial imagery.

 From the 1960s, cotton became the main crop grown in the area.